-Our situation: End-of-Life for TV
+Our situation: End-of-Life for Cable TV

-Our core function is ‘Make TV’ which is supporting the production of video content by, or for, the people for hyperlocal cable TV distribution.
-Historically, providing this media agency to nonprofessionals has been referred to as ‘Public Access TV’.
-‘Public’ is one component of P.E.G.,Community TV.
+Our core function is ‘Make TV’ which is supporting the production of digital media content by, or for, the people for hyperlocal cable TV distribution.
+Providing this media agency to nonprofessionals is one component of P.E.G.: Public Access Community TV.
+Is it still a needed thing?
+For how long?
+What is Next?

-Currently, we do more than TV with the video content.
-We now simulcast the channel 24/7 on the internet.
-Certain videos are reformatted for Podcast and are available as As Told Here: WPAA-TV.
-Content produced by WPAA-TV is distributed on YouTube @WpaaTV and posted on social-media.
+We do more than TV distribution.
+Our channel is simulcast in HD to the internet at wpaa.tv/watch 24/7.
+Videos with evergreen content are reformatted for Podcast and are available as As Told Here: WPAA-TV.
+Content produced by WPAA-TV is distributed on YouTube @WpaaTV.
+Short-form digital content is posted on social-media.
 Local producers use YouTube Channels to share their content.
+It belongs to them.

 Our cable TV affiliation could disappear

-Since 2015, our subscriber fee income has been in steady decline.
+Since 2012, our subscriber fee income has been in steady decline.
 It will continue to decline without statutory reform.
 It is intrinsically linked to cable TV subscriptions.
 Federal and State laws and regulations are anchored in archaic technical ‘cable TV’ language.

 The Community TV Study Docket #22-06-23 affirmed